tihmstar/tsschecker/README.md

 tsschecker is a powerful tool to check TSS signing status on combinations of various apple devices and firmware versions.

 ## Features
-* Supports Apple TV, Apple Watch, HomePod, iBridge, iPadOS, iOS and MacOS (Apple Silicon)
+* Supports: Apple TV, Apple Watch, HomePod, iPad, iPhone, iPod touch, M1 Macs and the T2 Coprocessor.
 * Allows you to get lists of supported apple devices as well as Firmwares and OTA versions for any specified apple device.
 * Can check signing status for any firmware version by specifying either a firmware version or a BuildManifest.
 * Works without specifying any device relevant values to check signing status, but can be used to save blobs when given an ECID and the option --print-tss-response (although there are better tools to do this).